Adwitiya-Singh/rethink-plaintext-editing/readme.md

 - `txt` Editing with real time autosave
 - `markdown`, `js` and `json` editing with rich real time previews(also with real time autosave)
 - local filestorage so changes persist across reloads

+Future works:

+- Make Storage not be client side - write a dedicated FileStorage service.
+- Add more CSS to make product look more presentable
+- Make PlaintextEditor into a reusable component and use it inside MarkdownEditor